 - Social and emotional development.

 To find out more about gifted and highly able please email your questions to email@example.com.

 Support for parents of gifted children

-The Tasmanian Association for the Gifted (TAG) provides resources, support and regular activities for parents of gifted children.
+The Tasmanian Association for the Gifted (TAG) provides support and regular activities for parents of gifted children.